The power take-off (PTO) for a truck is a vital piece of equipment.

 “The Dual Output PTO provides a unique solution, which allows for two PTOs in one eight-bolt location.
 This saves money, better utilizes space and simplifies installation over a two-PTO (six- and eight-bolt) configuration,” Janitz said.

-Lastly, Bartlett noted the growth of plug-and-play wiring harnesses for PTO installation and activation, as well as internal drag brake elements built into the PTO.
+Lastly, Bartlett noted the growth of plug-and-play wiring harnesses for PTO installation and activation, as well as internal drag brake elements built into the work truck's PTO.

 “Also, technology has given technicians and managers a chance to save time and money because the troubleshooting manuals, installation manuals, and operation manuals specific to the PTO can all be found on manufacturers’ websites and accessible on tablets and cell phones while they are under the truck working,” he said.